IAKOBVS/jstring/README.md

 # jstring

-jstring is a dynamic string C library which aims to simplify string handling in C.
+jstring is a dynamic string C library which aims to make string handling simple and efficient.

 ## Features:

 - compatible with any string type: functions take a pointer to string, size, and capacity.
-- in-place literal string and regex replacement: supports backreferences and searching from a specified index.
+- in-place literal string and regex replacement (with backreference replacement).
+Literal replaceall is be O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
 - reverse standard string functions: memrchr\(\), strrstr\(\), strrspn\(\), strrcspn\(\), etc.
 - standard string functions for non-nul terminated strings: memspn\(\), memcspn\(\),